gerwitz/hgc-v12/src/site/writing/2004/2004-09-05-why-we-ride.md

 ---
-title: Why we ride---
+title: Why we ride
 categories:
-- uncategorized
+- personal
 content-tags:
+- cycling
-- tagless
+- charity
 ---

 It's [that time of year][1] again.
 A week from now, I and some friends will be riding in the [MS 150][2], a benefit ride for the National Multiple Sclerosis Society.
 Over two days (Saturday, Sept 11 and Sunday, Sept 12) we will ride 150 miles.
 Some of us are aiming for 200.